MwithHeart/writetech-accelerator-portfolio-mariam/docs/api-documentation/intro.md

 ---
-title: Introduction
+title: Project overview
 # sidebar_position: 1
 toc_min_heading: 2
 toc_max_heading: 6
 ---
-# Chimoney API documentation project
+# Chimoney API documentation overview
 This project documents key parts of the Chimoney REST API including:
-    - A getting started section.
+    - A getting started section
-    - Endpoints written in markown
+    - Endpoints written in markdown
-    - Endpoint rendered using Redocly.
+    - Endpoint rendered using the docusaurus open-api plugin

 ## What is Chimoney?